japan-biographical-db/jbdb.github.io/vissettings.md

 ![Vissettings 7](../img/vissettings-7.png)

+Grouping results in persons with the same attribute to be shown in the same color (e.g. all artisans are red, all merchants are green etc.).
+The colors are generated randomly, so do not be surprised if the coloring of nodes changes even if the setting stays the same.
+Also note that if a person has an associated image, the node will not be colored but instead display the image.

-The selected attribute allows to show or hide these specific groups from the visualization in the [visualization view](https://japan-biographical-db.github.io/visualizations).
+The selected attribute further allows to show or hide these specific groups from the visualization in the [visualization view](https://japan-biographical-db.github.io/visualizations).
 Therefore, if you select "Gender" you can choose to only display all female persons in a network, or if you select "Occupation", you can choose to show all persons except scholars.

+---

 The next selection of settings are fairly intuitive as well. **Note**, however, that these settings are not available when you base your visualization on (non-)kinship relations: